Thinking about taking A Level geography?

 Geography is highly valued by universities as an A Level choice.
 The Russell Group report published in 2011 names geography as one of the eight facilitating subjects.
 This is a subject most likely to be required or preferred for entry to degree courses and choosing facilitating subjects will keep more options open to you at university.

-Of course many A Level students do not yet have a clear idea of what kind of career they might want to pursue so if this is you then remember that geography as an A level gives you the chance to keep your options open as it covers both arts and science components.
+Of course many A Level students do not yet have a clear idea of what kind of career they might want to pursue.
+If you are in this position, remember that geography as an A level gives you the chance to keep your options open as it covers both arts and science components.
 It is quite likely that when you choose geography your classmates will all be doing different combinations of A Level subjects – this adds to the interest when it comes to discussions on issues as everyone will have very different ways of thinking and expressing their opinions.

 To get a top grade you will need to read around the subject in newspapers and through magazine and internet articles.
 TV and radio documentaries are a rich source of current issues too.
-Joining the society as a young geographer (or if your school is a member of the society) you will get access to our excellent Geography in the News site which is like an online textbook to help you with your studies.
+Joining the society as a Young Geographer (or if your school is a member of the Society) you will get access to our excellent Schools Member Area to help you with your studies.

 Fieldwork will be an essential part of your A Level course.
 You may even get to go on a residential trip to experience a very different environment to the one where you live.
 For example you may visit an area famous for its coastal, river or glaciated scenery as well as carrying out enquiries relating to issues in your local environment.

 In 2015 The Guardian identified geography as the 'must-have A Level'.